beautiful-docs/beautiful-docs/README.md

 The default theme adds the following options to your manifest.json file:

  - *codeHighlightTheme*: The highlightjs theme for code highlighting (http://softwaremaniacs.org/soft/highlight/en/)
+ - *googleAnalytics*: Adds a Google Analytics Tracking code to the generated website
  - *embedly*: Activate embedly with the specified api key.
 Links to embed must be placed alone in a paragraph.
  - *github*: Repository name on github (user/repo) used to display a "Fork me on Github" banner